ai-cfia/howard/README.md

 ### GitOps

 - **ArgoCD**: Used for continuous delivery, managing Kubernetes resources in a declarative way through Git repositories.

 ### Monitoring and security

 - **Grafana**: Visualization and analytics software.
 - **Kube-Prometheus-Stack**: Comprehensive Kubernetes cluster monitoring with Prometheus.
+- **Grafana Tempo** Distributed tracing of our applications.
+- **Grafana Loki:** Logging and aggregation system.
+- **Grafana Alloy:** Allows the collection and transmission of OpenTelemetry data from our applications.
 - **Falco**: Open-source runtime security tool.
 - **Trivy**: Vulnerability scanner for containers.
 - **Oneuptime**: Monitoring tool for real-time performance and security insights.

 ### Networking

 - **Vouch-Proxy**: Authentication proxy.
 - **Nginx Ingress**: Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.
 - **Istio**: Service mesh that provides a secure interface for inter-service communication.

 ### Secrets management